sollecitom/software-product-development-blog/content/posts/2023/2023-12-31-DRAFT-teams-and-teamwork.md

 draft: true
 ---

+I had a discussion on Twitter yesterday about whether a software development team should restrict the freedom of its members, and enforce shared approaches and ways of working.
+I and others were adamant that yes, this should absolutely be the case.
+Others were horrified, saying this is everything that's wrong with our industry.

+This made me realize that I never wrote about teamwork in software product development.
+This is borderline insane, as I'm hugely passionate about system thinking and teams (which are systems, after all), and I have very strong opinions about this.

+And so, here we are, let's talk about teams, teamwork, and the role of management in software product development.

+## You probably don't work in a team

-Ask any software developer, and they'll tell you they work in a team.
+Ask any software developer whether they work as a team, and sure as shooting they'll tell you they do.
 But do they?
-I worked in quite a few places and, in my experience, working as a team is rare within software companies.
+I worked in quite a few places and, in my experience, people rarely work as teams in software companies.

-The thing is, teamwork and teams are incredibly misunderstood.
-The terms themselves are very often abused, so that a team, these days, is just a fancier name for "a group of co-workers".
+Teamwork is often misunderstood.
+I guess the word "team" feels more personal, and evokes better emotions, and that's why most people use it interchangeably with "group of co-workers".

-I believe that many of the problems companies experience derive from this misunderstanding, and from putting in place practices that are anti-systemic and destroy teamwork.
+But a team is not simply a group of people working towards the same goal.
+And I believe that many of the problems companies experience derive from this misunderstanding, resulting in anti-systemic practices that prevent true teamwork.

+## Definition of a team

 So what's a team then?
 A team is a social system, and as such it is a qualitatively different entity than a few individuals working alone side-by-side.
 To understand what this means, let's look at what "system" and "social" mean, in this context.

-## What a team actually is

 When it comes to the definition of a system, I could never explain it better than by quoting Russell Ackoff: